janeczku/docker-calibre-web/README.md

 Default: ` `

 To use a custom SSL certificate copy or mount the private key file to /etc/nginx/ssl and set this environment variable to the key's filename, e.g. "example.com.key".

+**CALIBRE_DBPATH**
+Default: ``

+Custom folder for the application database (note: this is not the Calibre ebook database).
+You may use this persist application data in a volume.

+## Running behind additional reverse proxy

+Configure your proxy to pass it's public hostname in the `X-Forwarded-Host` header.